-In all these cases the 'mimtcp' command is invoked by the operating system when an incoming Mimer SQL database connection request is identified on the target TCP/IP port.
+When the setup is made, the 'mimtcp' command is invoked by the operating system when an incoming Mimer SQL database connection request is identified on the target TCP/IP port.
 It finds out the database name in the handshake message and redirects the connection to the target database using the registered information in '/etc/sqlhosts'.